 Mock Bacon Filets

-Anita loves filet mignon.
+My wife loves filet mignon.
 On occasion I will grab an entire beef tenderloin and cut it into filets.
 But, let’s face it, filets aren’t the cheapest cut of meat.
+Not even close.
 That’s when it’s time to make these mock bacon filets.
 Mushroom-stuffed patties wrapped in bacon, topped with more mushrooms and a wonderful sauce.
+The sauce really is amazing.
 And they’re incredibly easy to make.

 Mock Bacon Filets

 These mock bacon filets are almost meatloaf-like.
+That’s a good thing since I’m a meatloaf-aholic.
 I have to say that the sauce is very, very good.
 So good in fact that we decided (after our first bite) to use it to glaze our next meatloaf.
 The sauce really compliments the dish perfectly.
 So perfectly that you won’t miss not having real filets.
+I could eat way, way too many of these.

 Sometimes I got the piggy route and make bacon-wrapped pork medallions instead!